emerose/quietcool/README.md

 ### 1. API ID Setup

 The client requires an API ID to authenticate with the fan.
-You can provide it in several ways (checked in this order):
+The ID is an alphanumeric (hex?) string of the form `a1b2c1d2a2b1c2d1`, and is used to identify / authenticate the client.
+You can generate your own and provide it in several ways (checked in this order):

 1. Command line argument: `--id YOUR_API_ID`
 2. Environment variable: `QUIETCOOL=YOUR_API_ID`
 3. Config files (first found is used):
-   - `/etc/quietcool`
+   - `./.quietcool`
    - `~/.quietcool`
-   - `./.quietcool`
+   - `/etc/quietcool`

 ### 2. Pairing